jheden/Portfolio/README.md

 <details><summary>Disclaimer</summary>
-I like writing code, unlike taking screenshots/videos and writing short stories.
+I love writing code, unlike taking screenshots/videos and writing short stories about it (although I do enjoy discussing code, but I digress).

 Because of that, this page is probably going to be under construction for a while longer.
 </details>